Deploying Agents¶

 - Builds a container image from your source code (if not using a custom image)

-- Creates the agent with all configured tool bindings and model provider mappings
+- Creates the agent with configured tool and model mappings

 - Starts the agent